 I am an opportunity detective: I find ways in which digital products can better meet the needs of people.
-I advise teams across the world on what and how to design.
+I've advised teams across the world on what and how to design.

 I’ve spoken at dozens of events and companies around the world (The Economist, UX London, Penguin Random House, UX Scotland, Reakt Breakpoint Helsinki, Smart Voice Summit, amongst others).
 I enjoy speaking about the potential of design, possible futures, strategy, ethics, and team culture.
 My latest focus is on voice interfaces.